wanderer-ai/nuxt-website/content/articles/conversations-in-relational-databases.md

 ## What does this mean for the storage of network structures?
 Networks are far more complex than trees.
 Because they make it possible that different branches can grow together again and thereby form a new trunk.
 So we have a finite number of items, each with n links to other items, which in turn have n links to other items.

-Transferring to our model of questions and given options of answering we come to the following conclusion:
+Transferring to a model of chatbot like questions and answers we come to the following conclusion:

 * We need a table where we can store the questions with their properties
 * We need a table where we can store the suggestions along with their properties